 The conference is supported by strong vendor partners that should be relied upon to carry out the various business services for which they are obligated.
-While the Conference Committee is responsible for direct oversight of these business relationships, vendors are accountable to the HEUG Board.
 The Board is encouraged to review conference contractual obligations to ensure the organization and its partners adhere to generally accepted business practices.
-The Board should direct the conference committee to regularly review and re-compete contract services.
+The Board should direct the meeting planning partner to regularly review and re-compete contract services.
 The organization should not contract with employees of HEUG member institutions for conference services; furthermore, there should be a period of at least one year between employment with a HEUG member and vendor status contracting with the HEUG.
-The HEUG Treasurer should participate in review and approval of all conference contracts and assist with budget planning and financial reporting for the conference.
+The HEUG Treasurer will review and approve all conference contracts and assist the Director of Events & Meetings with budget planning and financial reporting for the conference.